Skip to main content

 What Is the Primary Scope of HIPAA?

 PHI includes any “individually identifiable health information” that is created, received, maintained, or transmitted by specific types of organizations.
 This encompasses a wide range of data, from your name and social security number to your medical records, lab results, and billing information.
-The law’s protections are comprehensive, governing how your most sensitive is stored, shared, and secured.
+The law’s protections are comprehensive, governing how your most sensitive health data is stored, shared, and secured.

 HIPAA’s protections, however, apply only to specific groups, which are designated as “covered entities” and their “business associates.”
 This is the most critical distinction in understanding the landscape of health data privacy.
 A clear understanding of these categories reveals where the law’s protections begin and end.